iamkirankumaryadav/Library/Data Science/Missing Data.md

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Machine%20Learning/Machine%20Learning%20Models.md">Back to ML</a></p>

 # How to deal with missing data?
+- Missing data can appears as NULL, NaN (Undefined / Invalid), or None
-- There is no particular approach for dealing with missing data (NULL, NaN, None)
+- There is no universal approach for dealing with missing data.
-- **NULL:** Represents a missing or undefined value/data.
-- **NaN:** Represents an invalid or undefined value/data.
-- **None:** Represents absence of a value.
-It is an object of its own data type (NoneType)
-- The appropriate approach depends on your dataset (missing quantity), data type and the analysis goal.
+- The appropriate approach depends on the dataset (amount of missing data), data type and the objective of analysis.

 ### Terminology
 - Row = Observation = Sample = Record